rsksmart/devportal-1.0/rif/marketplace/guide/setup.md

 ### Getting RIF Tokens

-In addition to R-BTC you are going to need RIF tokens to interact with the RIF Marketplace service.
+In addition to R-BTC, you are going to need RIF tokens to interact with the RIF Marketplace service.
 This is one of the main payments methods supported by the Marketplace for buying RNS domains and renting decentralized storage.

 Read [RIF Token](https://developers.rsk.co/rif/token/) to find exchanges and more information on the RIF Token.